 Cat Litter

 You may be thinking it’s almost like an outdoor trash can, but it’s not.
-Cat litter can damage the compost structure and cause synthetic toxins to leak in your garden.
-This is for cat litter that is clay, sand, or crystalline based.
+Cat litter can damage the compost structure and cause synthetic toxins to leak into your garden.

 Citrus Peels & Onions

-We don’t want our chickens eating these, and they also are not the best for the compost pile.
-Since our compost pile is out in the open, we avoid these.
-The acidity from orange peels can be too much for the worms in the pile.
-Of course you could add these in small amounts and always cut up into smaller pieces.
+The acidity from orange peels can be too much for the worms in the stack.
+Of course, you could add these in small amounts and cut them into smaller pieces.
 Both decompose slower.

 Ashes from The Grill